Care Can Be Expensive.

 Council Tax Allowance

-If you live on your own you are automatically entitled to a “Sole Occupancy Discount” of 25% reduction in your Council tax.
+If you live on your own you are automatically entitled to a “Sole Occupancy Discount” of 25% reduction in your Council tax so be sure to check this out.

 A Lifetime Mortgage is a form of equity release and has become more popular option for funding your care recently as they are tightly regulated.